 Documentation for permanent disabilities will remain on file with Student Disability Services.
 Students that are approved for Temporary services will be asked to provide additional documentation to extend services.
 (Please see Temporary Accommodations Policy for more information).
 Students are required to notify Student Disability Services of any schedule changes that may occur during their program of study, in order to ensure that their accommodations are applied or adjusted accordingly.
-Students that withdraw from the University or have been suspended will need to contact Student Disability Services upon their return in order to re-establish their accommodations.
+Students that withdraw from the University or have been dismissed will need to contact Student Disability Services upon their return in order to re-establish their accommodations.
+This also pertains to students who are out of attendance for any reason for longer than 14 days.
 Please note that the University cannot provide accommodations that are not requested.
+Only the SDS Office can approve accommodations.